HegemanLab/Untargeted-Metabolomics/README.md

 ## Usage
 * Load in functions and needed library.
 To do this run lines 1-20.
-* Update files list  with new positive and/or negatie mode files, starting line 23.
+* Update files list  with new positive and/or negative mode files, starting line 23.
 You will need to uncomment these sections of code.
 * Run remainder of the script

 ## Hegeman Lab - University of Minnesota Twin-Cities